snubwoody/wakunguma.com/src/articles/async.md

-The key elements of concurrency in rust are futures; a [`Future`](https://doc.rust-lang.org/std/future/trait.Future.html) is a value that is not ready now but will be ready sometime in the future.
+The key elements of concurrency in rust are futures; a [`Future`](https://doc.rust-lang.org/std/future/trait.Future.html) is a value that is not ready now but will be ready sometime later.
 You can use the `async` keyword to mark a function or block as a future.

 ```rust